Ruth Chatterton: Career

 In 1933, Chatterton starred in the successful Pre-Code comedy-drama Female, in which she plays the head of an automobile factory who uses handsome men in her employ for sex and then drops them.
 When she left Paramount Pictures, her initial home studio, for Warner Bros., along with Kay Francis and William Powell, the brothers Warner were said to then need an infusion of "class".
 Chatterton's last picture for Warner Brothers was the 1934 drama Journal of a Crime, co-starring Adolphe Menjou and Claire Dodd.
 In this late pre-Coder, Chatterton plays a jealous wife who murders her husband's mistress.
 Chatterton is well-remembered for the types of roles that came to an end with implementation of the Production Code in July 1934, but she went on to co-star in the film Dodsworth (1936), for Samuel Goldwyn.
 This is widely regarded as her finest film, with what many considered an Oscar-worthy performance, although she was not nominated.
 Due to her age and the studios' focus on younger, more bankable stars, she moved to England and made only two more pictures, ending with A Royal Divorce (1938).
-She came back in 1948 to do television until 1953.
+She came back in 1948 to appear on television until 1953.